boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 ### Bold BI on Microsoft Azure Kubernetes Service

-1. Download the deployment file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_aks.yaml) to deloy Bold BI on AKS.
+1. Download the deployment file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_aks.yaml) to deploy Bold BI on AKS.

 2. Navigate to the folder where the deployment files were downloaded from **Step 1**.